apaksoy/intro/readme.md

 Last updated October 2017

-# So this is your GitHub Account, Alper.
+# So, Alper, this is your GitHub Account.
 What\'s in it?

 ## [AutomateTheBoringStuff](https://github.com/apaksoy/automatetheboringstuff)